satouriko/ushio/README.md

 <script src="https://unpkg.com/ushio@4/bundles/ushio-es5.min.js"></script>
 ```

-Then you can use it as a custom element anywhere in your code.
+Then you can use it as a custom element wherever in your code.

 ```html
 <ushio-player></ushio-player>